Capitalisk/capitalisk-website/docs/guide-set-up.md

 [Service]
 Type=simple
 User=<user>
-# If using snap it should be /snap/bin/node ...
 # If using node it should be /bin/node
 # This is an example with NVM:
 ExecStart=/home/<user>/.nvm/versions/node/v12.18.2/bin/node /home/<user>/capitalisk-core/index.js